 You may have seen these but wondered how do auto-darkening welding helmets work?
 Not knowing how they work might make you write them off as a gimmick or fad, but once you learn more about them, you will see how beneficial they can be.

-To begin, you need to understand the lens used in this type of helmet, what its elements are, and how those elements work to darken the mask.
+First, you need to understand the lens used in this type of helmet, its elements, and how those elements work to darken the mask.

 Break Down of the Auto-Darkening Welding Lens